The connective Morava K-theory of the second mod p Eilenberg-MacLane space: Introduction

 \section{Introduction}

 Being able to compute is central to much of algebraic topology.
 Computing generalized (co)homology theories of basic spaces usually runs from difficult to impossible.
-One exception has been the extraordinary $K$-theories of Jack Morava, $K(n)_*(X)$.
-They have a Kunneth isomorphism that makes them more tractable to computations than most.
+One exception has been the extraordinary $K$-theories of Jack Morava, $K(n)_{*}(X)$.
+They have a K\"unneth isomorphism that makes them more tractable to computations than most.

-There is a connective version of Morava $K$-theories, $k(n)_*(X)$, and in this paper we make some progress towards computing with this.
-In particular, we develop some tools that can be applied to this problem in general, and then we apply them to compute the $n$-th connective Morava $K$-theory of the second mod $p$ Eilenberg-MacLane space, $K_2 = K(\zp,2)$, where $\zp$ is the integers modulo the prime $p$.
+There is a connective version of Morava $K$-theories, $k(n)_{*}(X)$, and in this paper we make some progress towards computing with this.
+In particular, we develop some tools that can be applied to this problem in general, and then we apply them to compute the $n$th connective Morava $K$-theory of the second mod $p$ Eilenberg-MacLane space, $K_{2} = K(\zp,2)$, where $\zp$ is the integers modulo the prime $p$.

-The origin of this problem is now securely in the past.
-It was known from Anderson-Hodgkin, \cite{AndHod}, that $K(1)_*(K_2)$ was trivial.
-The third author searched, periodically over the decades, for the differentials in the Atiyah-Hirzebruch spectral sequence (AHSS) that would reduce the already small $H_*(K_2;k(1)_*)$ to zero (at $p=2$).
-The differentials in the AHSS are the same as those in the Adams spectral sequence (ASS), so this paper finally gives the third author great satisfaction.
+Anderson-Hodgkin \cite{AndHod} showed that $K(1)_{*}(K_{2})$ was trivial.
+The third author searched, periodically over the decades, for the differentials in the Atiyah-Hirzebruch spectral sequence that would reduce the already small group $H_{*}(K_{2};K(1)_{*})$ to zero at $p=2$.
+The differentials in the {\AHSS} are the same as those in the Adams spectral sequence, so this paper finally gives the third author great satisfaction.
 The project grew into this paper.